 Status of the spec and browser support

 Chrome, Firefox and Safari shipped grid support in March 2017.
+Edge shipped support in October 2017.
 IE10, 11 and Edge 15 and lower support an older, prefixed spec.
-In October 2017 Edge will update to the new specification to match other implementations.
 See Can I Use, and also the browsers page on this site which details where to log bugs should you find any.

 Grid Layout gives us a method of creating grid structures that are described in CSS and not in HTML.
 It helps us to create layouts that can be redefined using Media Queries and adapt to different contexts.

 Grid Layout lets us properly separate the order of elements in the source from their visual presentation.
 As a designer this means you are free to change the location of page elements as is best for your layout at different breakpoints and not need to compromise a sensible structured document for your responsive design.